dimasadyaksa/data-structures/heap/README.md

 ## OptimizedHeap

-`OptimizedHeap` is an advanced heap implementation with configurable capacity, growth strategy, and optional lazy heapification for bulk inserts.
+`OptimizedHeap` is an advanced heap implementation with configurable capacity, growth strategy, and optional lazy heapification for faster inserts.

 ### Features